dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nco.md

 <div class="custom-image"><img src="https://41.media.tumblr.com/ffb9bdcbaf4775f42b3b7be58e93e083/tumblr_o3pkzxwNM61udztn8o5_500.png" /></div>
 Moreover, below the colums From, To, Cost, Go, Net Flow, Demand, are defined names of these columns, called respectively to the column strings:
 <div class="custom-image"><img src="https://36.media.tumblr.com/ae2c4f3c687482ec9623ca93b367f607/tumblr_o3pl0nYsBy1udztn8o1_1280.png" /></div>

+In order to perform the work, I used the SUMIF functions to calculate the Net Flow of each node.

 ###Conclusion:
 It turns out that Excel is a really powerful instrument.
 It was a great wonder for me to see that using a Solver you can find out the maximum/minimum value of a function.
 Moreover, in excel you can solve "shortest path in a graph" problem, which is kinda cool!
 I`ve learned cool stuff here, and I pretty challenged to perform the next laboratory works.